-(i) Government benefits paid for in-hospital MBS, mostly for private patients in public and private hospitals.
+- (i) Government benefits paid for in-hospital MBS, mostly for private patients in public and private hospitals.
 This includes both inpatients and outpatients (at public hospitals' outpatient clinics).
 The majority of these components are currently allocated to Referred medical services.
-This is primarily because limitations in the MBS data mean public hospital spending cannot be directly derived, including:

-- (i.1) Only MBS payments for medical services provided to admitted patients are flagged as 'in hospital'.
+This is primarily because limitations in the MBS data mean public hospital spending cannot be directly derived, including: - (i.1) Only MBS payments for medical services provided to admitted patients are flagged as 'in hospital'.
 Outpatient and non-medical services are not recorded as hospital services. - (i.2) MBS 'in-hospital' services cannot be differentiated by services provided to private patients in a private hospital versus services provided to private patients in a public hospital. - (i.3) In addition, MBS payments are generally made to individual patients and individual practitioners, rather than directly to hospitals.
 There are, however, arrangements in place, particularly between practitioners and hospitals, that can mean that part or all of the MBS benefits are passed on to the hospital in lieu of payments from patients or fees for private practice arrangements for practitioners in public hospitals.
-A lack of detail regarding exactly who ultimately receives the MBS benefits and these payments are treated in data provided by both the Australian Government and the states and territories has meant that there is currently no consensus as to how best to treat this revenue in the ANHA. - (ii) Except for the HSDs, some other PBS Section 100 programs (mainly the PBS Efficient Funding of Chemotherapy program, but also Chemotherapy Pharmaceutical Access Program (CPAP) and the Special Authority Program (trastuzumab Herceptin), Botulinum Toxin Program, and Human Growth Hormone program) have a public hospital component that are allocated to the benefit-paid pharmaceuticals category.
-Many of the issues surrounding the MBS components also relate to these PBS components, including the difficulties surrounding the treatment of the revenue received.
+A lack of detail regarding exactly who ultimately receives the MBS benefits and these payments are treated in data provided by both the Australian Government and the states and territories has meant that there is currently no consensus as to how best to treat this revenue in the ANHA.

-While these limitations currently prevent the full incorporation of these MBS and PBS components into the area of public and private hospital spending, the AIHW has worked and will continue to work with the HEAC to develop a method for quantifying the amount of spending involved for both the MBS and PBS components and to better understand the likely flow-on impact for other spending categories such as referred medical services and benefit-paid pharmaceuticals.
+While these limitations currently prevent the full incorporation of these MBS components into the area of public and private hospital spending, the AIHW has worked and will continue to work with the HEAC to develop a method for quantifying the amount of spending involved for the MBS components and to better understand the likely flow-on impact for other spending categories such as referred medical services and benefit-paid pharmaceuticals.

-The estimated quantities of these components is provided below for both public and private hospitals.
+The estimated quantities of these components are provided below for both public and private hospitals.
 This does not include an estimate of the non-medical components for the MBS for private hospitals as there is no data currently available to quantify this.

-In terms of the flow-on impacts, the full inclusion of this new way of categorising this spending into the ANHA would result in reductions to the estimates for both referred medical services as well as pharmaceuticals (as spending is reallocated to hospitals) in addition to increasing the Australian Government contributions for both public and private hospitals.
+In terms of the flow-on impacts, the full inclusion of this new way of categorising this spending into the ANHA would result in reductions to the estimates for referred medical services (as spending is reallocated to hospitals) in addition to increasing the Australian Government contributions for both public and private hospitals.

-The full inclusion would also be likely to result in reductions to public hospital spending estimates for Individuals and potentially States and territories, however the full effects require further works with HEAC to determine.
-The greatest impact is likely to be on the estimates for spending by Individuals on public hospital services, however, it is difficult to be certain of this given limitations in the available data.
+The full inclusion would also be likely to result in reductions to public hospital spending estimates for Individuals and potentially State and territories, however the full effects require further work with HEAC to determine.